Music

 While I

-was working as a teacher, I ran a few elementary school bands and could
+was working as a public school teacher, I ran a few elementary school

 teach the kids